hzeyuan/bookmarksAI/README.md

 ## [How to Use ](https://bookmarks-ai.vercel.app/extension)

 1. Install the plugin
-2. Fill in your key
+2. Fill in your key,we use gpt4o-mini
 3. Click run

 ## Roadmap